 Permit fee information can be found in our Building By-law.

 Before you can occupy your newly constructed residence (including cottages and sleeping cabins) you are required under the building code to obtain an occupancy permit.
 This occupancy permit is issued by the building department once your building has reached the minimum level of completion as set out in Division C - 220.127.116.11. of the Ontario Building Code.

 Please refer to the excerpt from the Ontario Building Code to determine what you need to have completed to receive an occupancy permit.

 A permit is not required for a dock replacement of the same size, location and configuration.
-If you are increasing the size, reconfiguring, or constructing a brand new dock, you will require a building permit.
+If you are increasing the size, changing the configuration, or constructing a brand new dock, you will require a building permit.
 Please refer to the Planning Handbook and Zoning By-Law for dock regulations.